javascripter/react-native-web-log-box/README.md

 react-native-web-log-box implements React Native's LogBox and can be used as a drop-in replacement.

 Most of the code is taken directly from React Native's codebase and has been carefully adjusted to work on the Web.
+Ported features include parsing and formatting error messages to prevent over-showing similar errors that happen in succession.

 ## Installation